cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 #### Race-specific changes
 * Every other time **Mentak** uses their racial ability to steal Trade Goods, they gain a Trade Good.
-* When **Xxcha** plays the Diplomacy Strategy Card, they may spend 1 Command Counter from Strategy Allocation and 2 influence to execute the Primary Ability a second time.

 ## Annex 1: Effects of Domain Counters<a name="DomainCountersEffects"></a>